 And what happens when you are totally significant, when you truly are differentiated from the pack, when you are so unique that you no longer fit in?
 You feel LONELY, SEPARATED and distanced from others.
 That is, you feel a need for Love and Connection.

-Join me next time when I write about the swing between the love and connection and significance and how we can find the way to balance them.
+Join me next time when I write about the conflict between Love & Connection and Significance and how we can find the way to balance them.

 Until next time, be happy!